bitdust-io/docs/identity_server.md

         ServerName my-own-identity-server.com

-Create a new my-own-identity-server_com.conf file in /etc/apache2/conf-available/ :
+Create a new `.conf` file for Apache2:

+        sudo nano /etc/apache2/conf-available/my-own-identity-server_com.conf

+Use that template to create Apache2 config, basically you can just copy & paste and only change domain name here:

         <VirtualHost *:80>
           ServerName my-own-identity-server.com